ga-curriculum/ml-workflow-and-best-practices/machine-learning-workflow-problem-definition/README.md

 By the end of this lesson, you will be able to:

--   Define the machine learning (ML) workflow and its key stages.
+-   Describe the key stages of the machine learning (ML) workflow.
--   Identify the essential steps for framing an ML problem.
+-   Explain the essential steps for framing an ML problem.
 -   Align ML problem definitions with specific business objectives.
--   Recognize common challenges in ML projects and how to address them.
+-   Identify common challenges in ML projects and strategies to address them.

 ---------------

 ### **The Machine Learning Workflow**

-A typical ML workflow consists of the following stages:
+A typical machine learning workflow follows a structured sequence of stages, from defining the problem to deploying and monitoring the model in production.:

 -   **Problem Definition & Business Understanding** - Define the goal, constraints, and success criteria.
--   **Data Collection & Preprocessing** - Gather and clean data for modeling.
+-   **Data Collection & Preprocessing** - Gather, clean, and prepare data for modeling.
 -   **Exploratory Data Analysis (EDA)** - Understand the dataset through statistics and visualizations.
 -   **Feature Engineering** - Select and transform relevant features for better model performance.
 -   **Model Selection & Training** - Choose and train an appropriate model.